Food Conservation Program in South East Haiti

-We are an international vegan organization working in India, Haiti and Kenya.
+We are an international reforestation and food security organization working in India, Haiti & Kenya.
 Our work in Haiti started in 2010.
-The aim is to support long-term food security for people living in the area of Anse-à-Pitres, in southeast Haiti.
-We do this by planting indigenous food-bearing trees in partnership with the local population.
-Our four acre campus includes a fully shaded nursery containing 25,000 trees, one large and two small dormitories for volunteers, a training hall, a kitchen, and a small solar power system.
+Our aim is to support long-term food security for people living in the area of Anse-à-Pitres, in southeast Haiti.
+We do this by growing indigenous food-producing trees in our nursery and planting them in partnership with the local population.

 We are happy to welcome volunteers here any time of the year and always have space available!